 You can see why you don’t want your private information exposed to the wrong entities.
 It could have severe repercussions on your finances and personal life, but there are ways to protect your data and keep it safe.
 If you don’t want a data breach or your identity stolen, use these tips:

 - Use a VPN: When traveling or using public Wi-Fi, always use a VPN for more security.
 A VPN can also allow you to be anonymous online.
-We recommend ExpressVPN, NordVPN, and CyberGhost for their dedication to keeping your data secure.
+We recommend top-tested VPNs dedicated to keeping your data secure.

 - Use strong passwords: Unique passwords help protect your information from unauthorized access.
 Don’t rely on something simple like your pet’s name or favorite team.
-You can also use a password manager, like NordPass or 1Password, to help you manage different passwords for different accounts.
+You can also use a secure password manager to help you manage different passwords for different accounts.

-- Use multi-factor authentication: The extra security requirement from multi-factor authentication will provide another layer of protection for your data.
+- Use multi-factor authentication: The extra security requirement from multi-factor authentication (or even two-factor authentication) will provide another layer of protection for your data.

 - Check social media settings: Take some time to review your social media settings, and don’t overshare.
 Cybercriminals can use this data to steal your identity and other records.